-This is possible because the specific genes or DNA of the different strains of E. coli have been mapped, so they are specifically targeted in this testing.
-This gives better accuracy, repeatability and confidence in the testing than any previous methods.
+This is possible because the specific genes or DNA of the different strains of E. coli have been mapped, so they are specifically targeted during this testing.
+This gives better accuracy, repeatability, and confidence in the testing than any previous methods.

 Next, the independent lab tests four pounds of randomly obtained sprouting seed from the shipment.
 Having an independent, third-party lab analyze the sprouting seeds gives an additional measure of confidence.

 Finally, the storage facility is inspected and documented.
 This ensures the cleanliness and food safety of how the seed is stored to avoid insect or rodent infestation or damage.